jamespericles/Day-Planner/README.md

 ### <a name="Usage"></a>Usage

-Weather Dashboard works in any web browser, and is deployed [here](https://jamespericles.github.io/Day-Planner/)
+Day Planner works in any web browser, and is deployed [here](https://jamespericles.github.io/Day-Planner/)

 ### <a name="Contributing"></a>Contributing